Mount Perry, Queensland: History

 Gureng Gureng (also known as Gooreng Gooreng, Goreng Goreng, Goeng, Gurang, Goorang Goorang, Korenggoreng) is an Australian Aboriginal language spoken by the Gureng Gureng people.
 The Gooreng Gooreng language region includes the towns of Bundaberg, Gin Gin and Miriam Vale extending south towards Childers, inland to Monto and Mt Perry.

 The locality takes its name from Mount Perry pastoral run which was named in 1857.
 Originally there were two private towns known as Fife-Barnett and the town of Tenningering.
 Tenningering was renamed Mount Perry on 14 January 1915.

 In 1869, copper was discovered at Mount Perry (approx 100 km west of Bundaberg) and the township grew rapidly.
 A railway to the coast was essential to provide cheap transport and make the mining of low percentage ore viable.
 Maryborough and Bundaberg vied for the opportunity to be the terminus and the latter city was successful.
 The first 65 km section of the Mount Perry railway line from North Bundaberg railway station (originally called Bundaberg station) to Moolboolaman opened on 19 July 1881.

-Mount Perry Provisional School opened on 7 October 1871 with 36 students.
+Mount Perry Provisional School opened on 7 October 1871 in a "crude bark humpy" with 36 students under teacher Archibald Douglas of Gayndah.
 It became Mount Perry State School on 9 February 1874.
+In the early 1900s, the school had several hundred students.
+On Saturday 1 April 1922, the teacher's residence was burned down, but a bucket brigade was able to save the school building.
+In September 1954, a new school building opened on the school's current site.

 Mount Perry Post Office opened on 26 July 1871.
 It was known as Tenningering between 1882 and 1884.